-Historical Dasht Qaleh town is an irregular octagonal castle with a parapet of 4 to 6.75 m height.
+Historical Dasht Qaleh town is an irregular octagonal castle with a parapet of 4 to 6.75 m in height.
 Historians believe that Jorjan was a famous town during the Parthian and Sassanid periods.
-Beside Jorjan one must mention Aq Tappeh, Yarim Tappeh, Malek Ali Tappeh and Abadan Tappeh and other castles in this town.
+Besides Jorjan one must mention Aq Tappeh, Yarim Tappeh, Malek Ali Tappeh and Abadan Tappeh, and other castles in this town.

 Karim Ishan Seminary 45 km north of Kalaleh was built in 1910 by the Qajars with a mixture of Central Asian and Iranian architecture.
 Two small minarets adorn the outside portal and four bigger minarets stand at the four corners of the seminary.

-It is the mausoleum of Ale Bavand and was built in 1030 and decorated by bricks and plaster.
+It is the mausoleum of Ale Bavand and was built in 1030 and decorated with bricks and plaster.
 In the past Radkan was used as a watchtower to watch the invasion of enemies.
-Jahan Nama resort covering 30650 hectares of land, two waterfalls, several caves and a jungle park is a real good visit in Kordkuy.
+Jahan Nama resort covering 30650 hectares of land, two waterfalls, several caves, and a jungle park is a real good visit in Kordkuy.

 Ramian is famous for its rare natural landscapes and jungle parks.
-Shirabad waterfall is 7 kilometers south of khanbebin, in the slopes of Alborz Mountains in a forested area.
+Shirabad waterfall is 7 kilometers south of khanbebin, on the slopes of the Alborz Mountains in a forested area.
 This waterfall is in the form of a stairway and includes 12 large and small waterfalls.
-Its largest waterfall is 30 meters (98 ft) high and its plunge pool is 40 to 80 metres (130 to 260 ft) deep.
+Its largest waterfall is 30 meters (98 ft) high and its plunge pool is 40 to 80 meters (130 to 260 ft) deep.

 Gorgan City, the capital city of Golestan Province. enjoys moderate weather but is warm and damp in the summer.
-It is composed of mountainous, jingles, meadows, steppes, salty deserts, rivers, swamps and arable lands.
-Gorgan was known as Estarabad or Astarabad until 1937, but before that it was called Jorjan.
-In Pahlavi language Gorgan was pronounced Yurkan or Yerkan, deriving its name from Hyrcania.
+It is composed of mountainous, jingles, meadows, steppes, salty deserts, rivers, swamps, and arable lands.
+Gorgan was known as Estarabad or Astarabad until 1937, but before that, it was called Jorjan.
+In the Pahlavi language Gorgan was pronounced Yurkan or Yerkan, deriving its name from Hyrcania.

 Emadiah Seminary was built during the Safavid Period and repaired after that Agha Mohammad Khan's Complex.
-The land for this complex were purchased by Shah Abbas in the year 1599 but Agha Mohammad Khan converted it to a military stronghold and built a beautiful administrative building in it.
-Beside this there are the Kolah Farangi, Abbas Khani and Soleyman Khani buildings and the guest hall of the governor of Astarabad.
+The land for this complex was purchased by Shah Abbas in the year 1599 but Agha Mohammad Khan converted it to a military stronghold and built a beautiful administrative building in it.
+Besides this, there are the Kolah Farangi, Abbas Khani, and Soleyman Khani buildings and the guest hall of the governor of Astarabad.

 Na'lbandan Bazaar in the center of the town was constructed in 985 AD.
-It was not roofed like the bazaars in Isfahan, Tabriz and other cities.
-There were two rows of malls with folding wooden doors, each mall dedicated to a specific trade such as carpenters' mall, goldsmiths' mall, leather maker mall, etc. There was a mosque, a bath and a Tekiye (religious praying ground) in that bazaar.
-Sorkhkelateh Tappeh retains prehistoric items, an underground bath of Qajar Period, a private palace, the Mosque of Imam Hassan Askari and tombs of saints and other historical relics.
+It was not roofed like the bazaars in Isfahan, Tabriz, and other cities.
+There were two rows of malls with folding wooden doors, each mall dedicated to a specific trade such as carpenters' mall, goldsmiths' mall, leather maker mall, etc. There was a mosque, a bath, and a Tekiye (religious praying ground) in that bazaar.
+Sorkhkelateh Tappeh retains prehistoric items, an underground bath of the Qajar Period, a private palace, the Mosque of Imam Hassan Askari, and tombs of saints and other historical relics.